Monitor device encryption with Intune

 You can use the list of profiles to identify individual policies for review should the Profile state summary indicate problems.

 Profile state summary – A summary of the profiles that apply to this device.
 The summary represents the least favorable condition across the applicable profiles.
 For example, if only one out of several applicable profiles results in an error, the Profile state summary displays Error.

-To view more details of a status, go to Intune > Device configuration > Profiles, and select the profile.
+To view more details of a status in the Intune admin center, go to Devices > Configuration > select the profile.
 Optionally, select Device status and then select a device.